[toggle title=”FLAVOR, INGREDIENTS & BREWING” state=”closed”]

 Brewing Instructions for Island Mango Black Tea

 Use boiling water and allow your Island Mango Black Tea to steep as little as 3 minutes or as much as 6 minutes.
-For each of the following steeps use boiling water and double the steep time.
-Island Mango Black Tea can be steeped at least 2 times and depending on the steep times, as many as 4 times.
+For each of the following steeps, use boiling water and double the steep time.
+Island Mango Black Tea can be steeped at least 2 times and, depending on the steep times, as many as 4 times.
 Also, consider blending the first steep with the following steeps to balance the tea.
-If you do not want to drink all the tea, stash in fridge for use later.
+If you do not want to drink all the tea, stash it in the fridge for use later.

 Store in a dry place.